Tred R. Eyerly | Insurance Law Hawaii | July 25, 2018

 Here, plaintiffs noticed cracking in their basement.
 Their expert, William Neal, found “spider web cracking” and several vertical external cracks.
 But the house did not show any signs of falling down.
 The expert believed the cement was the cause of the cracks.
 Mr. Neal recommended replacing the basement walls.

 Plaintiffs submitted a claim to Liberty.
 Liberty sent an inspector to the home.
 After the inspection, the claim was denied because the cracking was due to faulty, inadequate or defective materials along with settling.

 8. Collapse.
 We insure for direct physical loss to covered property involving collapse of a building or any part of a building caused only be one or more of the following . . .

 The policy had exclusions for faulty, inadequate or defective design, workmanship, construction, etc.

 In a prior case, the Connecticut Supreme Court defined collapse as the “substantial impairment of structural integrity” of a building or any part of a building.
 Beach v.
 Middlesex Mut.
 Assur.
 Co.,, 532 A. 2d 1297, 1300 (Conn 1987).
 Since Beach, no Connecticut appellate court had explained what “substantial impairment of structural integrity” meant.
 It was not clear how “substantial” an impairment needed to be to constitute “collapse.”

 Therefore, the court certified the following question to the Connecticut Supreme Court:

-- If the answer to question one is yes, then what constitutes “substantial impairment of structural integrity” for purposes of applying the “collapse” provision of this homeowners’ insurance policy.
+What constitutes a “substantial impairment of structural integrity” for purposes of applying the “collapse” provisions of this homeowners’ insurance policy?